 Good progress on the Ghanaian lithium portfolio

-In mid-January, Ironridge added to its lithium holdings in Ghana, after signing a deal with local Ghanaian company Joy Transporters to secure an additional 318km2 of highly prospective, hard-rock lithium pegmatite tenure.
+In January 2018, Ironridge added to its lithium holdings in Ghana, after signing a deal with local Ghanaian company Joy Transporters to secure an additional 318km2 of highly prospective, hard-rock lithium pegmatite tenure.
+With this deal, the company really began to build scale in West Africa.

 The combined land package in Ghana now totals over 645km2 of highly prospective granted and under application lithium pegmatite tenure, including the advanced Ewoyaa and Abonku prospects, and re-discovered historic Egyasimanku Hill lithium, which contains a historic resource of 1.48mln tonnes at 1.66% Li2O.